Fellow-Consulting-AG/docapp-docs/docs/kv2/restart-ephesoft-on-premise.md

 ![](/_images/doc2/Bildschirmfoto-2021-07-05-um-16.28.36-1024x892.png)

-Select the service "EphesoftTransact", make a right click and select "Restart" from the menu.
+Select the service "EphesoftTransact", using your mouse, right click on "EphesoftTransact" and select "Restart" from the menu.
 This will restart your service, which can take up to 5 minutes.

 ![](/_images/doc2/MicrosoftTeams-image-2.png)